Lancasterwu/dms-view-ms/paper.md

 This work started as the final project for UW class CSE 512 Data Visualization as a part of the UW eScience Advanced Data Science Option curriculum and we would like to thank Dr. Jeffrey Heer, Halden Lin, and Jane Hoffswell for their input on the initial design.
 Thank you to Bloom and Bedford lab members for their generosity providing feedback, data, and time for testing.
+This work was supported in part by the following grants of the NIAID of the NIH: R01AI127983, R01AI141707, and R01AI140891.
 JDB is an Investigator of the Howard Hughes Medical Institute.

 # References